tis-innovation-park/tm-vmm/doc/tm-developer.md

 we had used the Makefile to cp/cat together the various manuals.
 Perhaps not the most optimal way of doing things - but it works.
 If you have improvement suggestion you're more than welcome.

+If you add a markdown file, make sure to update the doc/Makefile.tmpl accordingly.

 # Generating Manuals